FAUDataScience/HonorsIntroDataScience/README.md

 This repository will host the syllabus and course materials for the Wilkes Honors College (WHC) *Intro to Data Science* course in Spring 2018, taught by Professors Kevin Lanning and Warren McGovern, and the lab *Intro to Data Science with R* taught by Dr. Lanning.
 (For the time being, it includes only a course outline - a syllabus will come later).

 ## Who is this course for?
-Hochster (in [Hicks & Irizarry, 2017](https://arxiv.org/ftp/arxiv/papers/1612/1612.07140.pdf)) describes two broad types of data scientists: Type A (Analysis) data scientists, whose skills are that of an applied **statistician**, and Type B (Building) data scientists, whose skills lie in problem solving or coding, using the skills of the **computer scientist**.
-Our course is like those at [Harvard](http://datasciencelabs.github.io/), [University of British Columbia](https://github.com/STAT545-UBC/STAT545-UBC.github.io), [University of Pennsylvania](https://github.com/MUSA-620-Spring-2017/Course-Materials), at [BYU](https://byuistats.github.io/M335/syllabus.html), and [UC Berkeley](https://github.com/FAUDataScience/stat259) (and will draw from all of these) in that it is closer to a Type A than a Type B treatment, one which is closer to Statistics than to Computer Science.
+Hochster (in [Hicks & Irizarry, 2017](https://arxiv.org/ftp/arxiv/papers/1612/1612.07140.pdf)) describes two broad types of data scientists: Type A (Analysis) data scientists, whose skills are like those of an applied **statistician**, and Type B (Building) data scientists, whose skills lie in problem solving or coding, using the skills of the **computer scientist**.
+Our course is like those at [Harvard](http://datasciencelabs.github.io/), [University of British Columbia](https://github.com/STAT545-UBC/STAT545-UBC.github.io), [University of Pennsylvania](https://github.com/MUSA-620-Spring-2017/Course-Materials), [BYU](https://byuistats.github.io/M335/syllabus.html), and [UC Berkeley](https://github.com/FAUDataScience/stat259) (and will draw from all of these) in that it is closer to a Type A than a Type B treatment, one which is closer to Statistics than to Computer Science.
 But there's more.

 ### Type C data science